lucacicada/godot-aseprite/README.md

 The script is in a single GDScript file [addons/aseprite_file/aseprite_file.gd](addons/aseprite_file/aseprite_file.gd)

 You can use it as a plugin or copy the file in your project.

-## ERR_FILE_CORRUPT

-The parser perform several strict checks to ensure the file is valid.
-At the moment, it return a generic `ERR_FILE_CORRUPT` error if the file is malformed.
-In the future, a warning message will be printed.

 ## Security note